 That’s a savings of nearly $200,000 over 30 years – just in interest!

 Another way to reduce housing costs is to share your housing space with roommates.
-When you are single, this is easy – just grab a friend or two and divvy up the rent and utilities to share with your friends.
+When you are single, this is easy – just grab a friend or two and divvy up the rent and utilities such as water and electricity to share with your friends.
+Learn how to calculate electricity bill to monitor your monthly power consumption.

 If you are married, and/or have kids, then it might be a little bit more difficult to get roommates.
 Luckily, there are other ways to share space, while also reducing your housing costs.